It's finally here

-- ‘My Blood’, the fourth song from the Trench, dropped on August 27th, with an accompanying video that shows Tyler Joseph working on the record in a studio.
+- ‘My Blood’, the fourth single to be released from ‘Trench’, dropped on August 27 with an accompanying video which showed frontman Tyler Joseph working on the new album in a studio.

 Any tour dates?